 To date, we have invested primarily in increasing the scope and depth of our offerings.
-At the same time, we have accelerated our year-over-year revenue growth from 12% in 2018 to 18% in 2019 and 24% in 2020, and from 23% in the fourth quarter of 2019 (unaudited) to 30% in the fourth quarter of 2020 (unaudited).
+At the same time, we have accelerated our revenue growth from 12% in 2018 to 18% in 2019.
 We have accomplished this growth without materially increasing our sales and marketing spend over the same period.
-Additionally, for the years ended December 31, 2019 and 2020, we generated net losses of \$15.6 million and \$38.7 million, respectively, and had Adjusted EBITDA of \$4.0 million and \$4.3 million, respectively, following negative Adjusted EBITDA in both 2017 and 2018.
+Additionally, for the year ended December 31, 2019, we generated a net loss of \$15.6 million and had Adjusted EBITDA of \$4.0 million following negative Adjusted EBITDA in both 2017 and 2018.
 See "Prospectus Summary-Summary Historical Consolidated Financial and Other Data" for a discussion of the limitations of Adjusted EBITDA and a reconciliation of Adjusted EBITDA to net loss, the most directly comparable GAAP performance measure.
 We have also demonstrated attractive unit economics.
-We estimate that for the years ended December 31, 2018, 2019 and 2020, the lifetime value of our customers exceeded five, seven and eleven times the cost of acquiring them, respectively.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview" for additional information on how we calculate the lifetime value of our customers and the cost of acquiring them.
+We estimate that for the years ended December 31, 2018, 2019 and 2020, the lifetime value of our customers exceeded five, seven and times the cost of acquiring them, respectively.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -Overview" for additional information on how we calculate the lifetime value of our customers and the cost of acquiring them.